great-expectations/great_expectations/docs/reference/validation.md

 ## Checkpoints (formerly known as Validation Operators)

-The example above demonstrates how to validate one batch of data against one expectation suite.
+The example above demonstrates how to validate one batch of data against one Expectation Suite.
 The `validate` method returns a dictionary of validation results.
 This is sufficient when exploring your data and getting to know Great Expectations.
 When deploying Great Expectations in a real data pipeline, you will typically discover additional needs:

 * validating a group of batches that are logically related
-* validating a batch against several expectation suites
+* validating a batch against several Expectation Suites
 * doing something with the validation results (e.g., saving them for a later review, sending notifications in case of failures, etc.).